automl/amltk/docs/reference/comms.md

 !!! warning "Usage with Task.Trial"

-    If you are using the plugin with a [`Trial.Task`][byop.optimization.Trial.Task], i.e. for optimization, the comm will accessible from `trial.plugins["comm"]` and you do **not** need the `comm` as an argument.
+    If you are using the plugin with a [`Trial.Task`][amltk.optimization.Trial.Task], i.e. for optimization, the comm will accessible from `trial.plugins["comm"]` and you do **not** need the `comm` as an argument.

 === "`send()`"

     ```python hl_lines="7 9 12 16 17 18 19 20 21"
-    from byop import Scheduler, Task, Comm
+    from amltk import Scheduler, Task, Comm

     # The function must accept an optional `Comm` keyword argument
     def echoer(xs: list[int], comm: Comm | None = None):